-Designed with the help of kids and parents specifically for the young IM market, Zipit Wireless Messenger includes a variety of features to personalize the device, including the My Friendz list to quickly locate online friends and My Emoticonz, which provides easy use of pre-programmed emoticons (symbols, such as a smiley face, frequently used in IM to express an emotion) while typing a message.
+Designed with the help of kids and parents specifically for the young IM market, Zipit Wireless Messenger included a variety of features to personalize the device, including the My Friendz list to quickly locate online friends and My Emoticonz, which provides easy use of pre-programmed emoticons (symbols, such as a smiley face, frequently used in IM to express an emotion) while typing a message.

-With a compact, clamshell design, the Zipit Wireless Messenger measures in at 4.25 inches wide by 3.6 inches long and .8 inches deep and only weighs about eight ounces, making it easily portable.
+With a compact, clamshell design, the Zipit Wireless Messenger measured in at 4.25 inches wide by 3.6 inches long and .8 inches deep and only weighs about eight ounces, making it easily portable.
 It features a 320x240 LCD screen and a full QWERTY keyboard for fast typing.
 A rechargeable battery provides four to eight hours of non-stop chatting.
 Zipit comes in six colors: Inferno Red, Icicle White, Ocean Blue, Pink Ice, Mercury Silver, and Carbon Charcoal.

-With a focus on security, Zipit gives parents the peace of mind that their kids are chatting with friends without the threat of viruses, SPIM, pop-ups and other unwanted information from unsolicited senders.
+With a focus on security, Zipit gave parents the peace of mind that their kids are chatting with friends without the threat of viruses, SPIM, pop-ups and other unwanted information from unsolicited senders.
 Zipit has built in encryption and firewall to create a fun and safe chatting experience.